 Did you (or your clinician) ever have a wellness visit that took a really, truly, madly long time?
 And wondered what—if anything—you could bill with it?
 Wonder no more.

 CMS has developed codes to be used with preventive medicine services that are time based.
 These codes can be used in addition to the Welcome to Medicare visit, and initial and subsequent wellness visits.
 These prolonged codes may also be used with other preventive services.
-Download a complete chart of codes.
+You can download a complete chart of codes using the link at the top of this page.
 I’ll discuss the other services later in the article.

 Prolonged services and wellness visits